On the Complexity of Destructive Bribery in Approval-Based Multi-winner Voting: Introduction

+Our study of the distance-bounded bribery problems are related to~\cite{DBLP:conf/aaai/BaumeisterHR19,DBLP:conf/atal/Dey19,DBLP:journals/tcs/YangSG19}, where bribery problems with distance restrictions have been studied for ranking-based single-winner voting rules.

-The destructive bribery problems studied in this paper are more or less related to the concept of robustness of multiwinner voting rules which is concerned with the minimum amount of changes to alter the winning committees.
-In particular, Gawron and Faliszewsk~\shortcite{DBLP:conf/aldt/GawronF19} recently studied the complexity of determining how much operations are needed to change the set of winning committees in the setting of approval-based voting.
-They considered the adding, deleting, and replacing operations.
-Our problems have different objective.
+The destructive bribery problems studied in this paper are connected to the concept of robustness of multiwinner voting rules, which focuses on the minimum changes required to alter the winning committees.
+Notably, Gawron, and Faliszewski~\shortcite{DBLP:conf/aldt/GawronF19} recently studied the complexity of determining the number of operations needed to change the set of winning committees in approval-based voting.
+They considered the addition, deletion, and replacement operations.
+Our problems have different objectives.

-Compared with the conference version~\cite{DBLP:conf/atal/Yang20}, the current version contains all missing proofs whose corresponding theorems and lemmas are labeled with~$\star$.
+In comparison with the conference version~\cite{DBLP:conf/atal/000120}, the current iteration contains all previously missing proofs.
+We note that since the publication of~\cite{DBLP:conf/atal/000120}, significant advancements have been made in this line of research.
+Specifically, Kusek~et~al.~\cite{DBLP:conf/atal/KusekBF0K23} explored the complexity of constructive bribery problems for the rule AV restricted to the candidate interval domain and the voter interval domain.
+They also provided a glimpse into the complexity of the destructive counterparts within the same restricted setting.
+Another notable contribution comes from the work of Faliszewski, Gawron, and Kusek~\cite{DBLP:conf/eumas/FaliszewskiGK22}, where they extended the scope of the study on robustness of {\abmrs} to encompass several greedy approval rules.